-Likewise decimal division binary division also carries out four steps for division of numbers.
+Likewise, decimal division binary division also carries out four steps for the division of numbers.

 Division: First take the leftmost digit of the dividend, we attempt to divide it by the divisor which must be smaller than the dividend digits.
 This results in a quotient.

 Multiplication: Once we have found the quotient we use it to multiply the divisor to obtain a product.